Angela Catterns

-Angela Catterns, (born 30 September 1953) is an Australian media personality and broadcaster.
-Mostly known for her work on Australian radio, she has presented Mornings on Triple J, the National Evening Show on ABC Local Radio, and Breakfast on 702 ABC Sydney.
-She is also a podcaster, writer, interviewer, MC, facilitator, narrator & voice over artist.
-She presented with Australian humourist and broadcaster Wendy Harmer a holiday season version of the Breakfast Show on 702 ABC Sydney.
+Angela Catterns (born 30 September 1953) is an Australian media personality and broadcaster best known for her influential work in radio.

+Over several decades she has presented Mornings on Triple J, the National Evening Show on ABC Local Radio, and Breakfast on 702 ABC Sydney.
+Beyond radio, she is a podcaster, writer, interviewer, MC, facilitator, narrator, and voice‑over artist.
+She has also co‑hosted holiday editions of the 702 ABC Sydney Breakfast program with broadcaster and humourist Wendy Harmer.

-During her time at 702 Sydney first presenting 'Breakfast', Catterns temporarily displaced prominent Australian radio broadcaster Alan Jones in 2004 to achieve number one in the listener survey ratings.
-Catterns has also held broadcasting roles at Australian commercial radio stations 2SM and Vega 95.3 in Sydney, 2UE and at WKYS in Washington DC.
-Her popularity as a radio broadcaster is often attributed to her "perfectly measured combination of intellect and personality", her listening and interviewing skills, and a voice described as being "smooth as chocolate" (The Sydney Morning Herald) or "as if her vocal cords have been marinated overnight in plum brandy and golden syrup" (Elle Magazine).
+Catterns' tenure on 702 ABC Sydney was marked by a significant achievement: in 2004 she temporarily displaced prominent broadcaster Alan Jones to become Sydney’s number‑one breakfast presenter.
+She has also worked across commercial radio—including 2SM, Vega 95.3, and 2UE—and spent time on air at WKYS in Washington, DC.
+Her popularity is often attributed to her blend of intellect and warmth, her attentive interviewing style, and a voice described as “smooth as chocolate” (The Sydney Morning Herald) and "as if her vocal cords have been marinated overnight in plum brandy and golden syrup" (Elle Magazine).

-In 2003, Catterns conceived the ABC 702 'Knit-In', harnessing the knitting prowess and goodwill of 702 listeners, in collaboration with the charity Wrap with Love, for an annual knitting event at ABC Headquarters.
-The 'Knit-In' has been an annual ABC event ever since.
-In addition to her involvement with Wrap With Love, Catterns is an ambassador, volunteer and supporter of the charity Habitat for Humanity Australia and The Public Education Foundation.
+In 2003, Catterns conceived the ABC 702 Knit‑In, a community event created in partnership with the charity Wrap with Love.
+The initiative mobilised thousands of listeners to knit blankets for people in need and has since become an annual ABC tradition.
+Catterns is also an ambassador and supporter of Habitat for Humanity Australia and The Public Education Foundation.

 Early career

-Following high school and a diploma in advertising from Sydney Technical College, Catterns began her career as an advertising copywriter, working in-house at department stores Hordern's and Farmers in Sydney, leading to a stint at Surry Hills-based ad. agency, W.B.
+After completing high school and earning a diploma in advertising from Sydney Technical College, Catterns began her career as an advertising copywriter for Hordern's and Farmers department stores, later joining the Surry Hills agency W.B.
 Lawrence & Partners.

-Though Sydney born and bred, Catterns made several forays into Australia's regional areas after her earlier city-based career.
-For example, her first job as a radio announcer was at 2LM, in the north coast town of Lismore, NSW.
-Around this time, Catterns had several of her original poems published in an anthology of Australian women's poetry, the controversial Mother I'm Rooted, edited by Kate Jennings.
-After living and working in Lismore, Catterns headed to Orange, NSW for her first job working in television, at the area's CBN 8 channel.
-Catterns also worked as a voiceover artist at this time for the Orange radio station 2GZ.
+Although Sydney‑born, she spent several years working in regional Australia.
+Her first radio announcing role was at 2LM in Lismore, New South Wales.
+During this period, several of her poems were published in the influential anthology Mother I’m Rooted, edited by Kate Jennings.
+She later moved to Orange, New South Wales, where she worked at CBN‑8 television and as a voice‑over artist for 2GZ.

-After several years in Orange, Catterns returned to Sydney and immediately travelled overseas as a sound recordist for a documentary shot in Papua New Guinea.

-In 1979, Catterns landed the high-profile position as one of the first four reporters on the popular children's Logie award-winning television show, Simon Townsend's Wonder World.
-The series was known for its fun and creative reporting style, though it tackled more serious issues from time to time.
+After returning to Sydney, she travelled to Papua New Guinea as a sound recordist for a documentary.
+In 1979 she became one of the first four reporters on the Logie Award–winning children’s program Simon Townsend's Wonder World, known for its creative and occasionally hard‑hitting storytelling.